raphy0316/SecondEyeForBuffet/README.md

  <img src="https://github.com/raphy0316/SecondEyeForBuffet/assets/26518769/4266e3bc-a3fc-4f52-801d-cea48c5214b2" width="103" height="181"/>
  <img src="https://github.com/raphy0316/SecondEyeForBuffet/assets/26518769/797c2482-351f-4b06-b659-4c5758c0aa9f" width="103" height="181"/>

-Intention of the plan.<br>
-A service research project to make buffet accessible to the blind

-Configuration<br>
-Node.js Server, RFID, App
+Project Initiation:<br>
+ The project "Second Eye for Buffet" originated from observing a visually impaired student struggling to attend a friend's birthday party.
+Witnessing her distress, the project was initiated with the aim of providing assistance and making buffet experiences more accessible for visually impaired individuals.

+Significance:<br>
+ Participating in events such as weddings and birthdays held in buffet settings is challenging for visually impaired individuals, hindering their social activities.
+Recognizing this, the project seeks to enable visually impaired individuals to independently navigate and enjoy buffet experiences, aligning with cultural practices in various countries, including Korea.

+Project Objectives:<br>
+ The core of this system is to facilitate independent and unobtrusive buffet experiences for visually impaired individuals.
+Additionally, incorporating features that benefit buffet operators is crucial for convincing them to adopt the system.

+Project Components:<br>
+1, Server<br>
+2, App<br>
+3, RFID Chips<br>

-Key functions<br>
+Key Features:<br>
-It is divided into a vendor's use and a USER's use, and the information registered by the vendor on the RFID chip is played by a blind user when he approaches.
-The information consists of food names, allergy information, and food descriptions, and the chip registered as an obstacle guides the risk of collision information.
-Users can select the information they want to know by touching the four directions divided into the upper left, upper right, lower left, and lower right of the mobile phone.
-For the visually impaired, the GUI for users has been simplified as much as possible.

-Features to be added in the future<br>
-1, Indoor navigation function that allows the blind to find their way<br>
-2, Development of chair robots that can be used by visually impaired people when moving<br>
+ The system distinguishes between seller and user modes.
+When a blind user approaches, the seller's RFID chip information is retrieved from the server.
+Information includes food names, allergy details, and descriptions.
+Chips designated as obstacles provide collision risk alerts.
+Users can touch the top-left, top-right, bottom-left, and bottom-right corners of the phone screen to select the desired information.
+The user interface is simplified for accessibility.

+Future Additions:<br>
+1, Indoor Navigation for Visually Impaired:<br>
+Enables visually impaired individuals to navigate indoors.<br>
+2, Chair Robot for Accurate Guidance:<br>
+Develops a chair robot for precise navigation during movement.<br>
+3, Automated Buffet Refills and Statistical Insights:<br>
-3, Using implemented chair robots, indoor navigation, and databases, the implementation of functions to automate food refills in restaurants and provide statistical information related to food consumption as a benefit of the vendor's use of the app<br>
+Utilizes the chair robot, indoor navigation, and database systems to automate buffet refills and provide statistics related to food consumption.<br>

-You can't run the details because I am not currently running the server, but you can try running the app through the appfile-app.apk installation.
+Note: Currently, the server is not operational, and detailed execution cannot be demonstrated.
+However, you can explore the app's functionality by installing the appfile-app.apk.